t1nky/shorts/Readme.md

 `make build_db`

-It will create database container named `shorts`, 2 databases (1 for testning and 1 for deployment)
+This will create a database container named `shorts` with 2 databases (1 for testning and 1 for deployment)

 To build docs, run